strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Firstly, transactions can add some latency to an application due to the write amplification required to ensure EOS.
 While this may not be a significant issue for some applications, those that require real-time processing may be affected.

-For each transaction we have the following overhead, which is independent of the number of messages:
+Each transaction in Kafka incurs some overhead that is independent of the number of messages involved.
+This overhead includes the following:

-- some RPCs to register the partitions with the coordinator (can be batched)
+- A small number of Remote Procedure Calls (RPCs) to register the partitions with the coordinator.
+  These RPCs can be batched together to reduce overhead.
-- one marker has to be written to each partition when completing a transaction
+- A marker that must be written to each partition when the transaction is completed.
-- few state change records are appended to the internal transaction state log
+- A few state change records that are appended to the internal transaction state log.

 Most of this latency is on the producer side, where the transactions API is implemented.
 The performance degradation can be significant when having short transaction commit intervals.